MIT-Senseable-City-Lab/octopus-documentation/docs/run/case1.md

 3.**Test data logging and print sensor values**

  Copy-paste the code below, or find it in *Examples* within the Arduino library.
 This code will read the sensor values and print them in the Serial Monitor within Arduino IDE through the `Serial.println()` functions.
-By default, the octopus will log all data from connected sensors to the SD card as soon as you turn it on.
+By default, the Octopus will log all data from connected sensors to the SD card as soon as you turn it on.

 <details>